etchteam/offline-ux/src/offline-workflow.md

 ```

 Workbox modules on NPM follow the same naming format, just swapping the dots for
 hyphens.
-Let's download all the ones being used&hellip;
+Let's pull in all the modules being used&hellip;

 ```bash
 npm i -D workbox-routing workbox-precaching workbox-strategies workbox-expiration